INSTRUCTIONS TO STAFF 340:25-5-140.1

 (2) service of process is obtained on all parties.

-11. When using the two-state process in interstate cases, per 43 O.S. § 601-604, it is the responsibility of the initiating state to calculate whether the NCP paid all current support, arrears, and interest under the law of the state that issued the order.
+When using the two-state process in interstate cases, per Section 601-604 of Title 43 of the Oklahoma Statutes, it is the initiating state's responsibility to calculate whether the NCP paid all current support, arrears, and interest under the law of the state that issued the order.

-(1) OCSS staff uses the legal settlement document on OSIS, Custodial Person's Waiver of Interest in Conjunction with a Settlement.
+(1) CSS staff uses the legal settlement document on OSIS, Custodial Person's Waiver of Interest in Conjunction with a Settlement.